-Proposal 3: Use of risk-based processes to determine required analytical studies for each assay type prior to PMA filing: There are many elements in the analytical validation of diagnostic assays.
+Proposal 3: Use of risk-based processes to determine required analytical studies for each assay type at time of PMA filing: There are many elements in the analytical validation of diagnostic assays.
 The impact on product quality of each required element varies based on assay design and intended use.
 In this section, we have focused on identifying risk-based approaches for determining required analytical studies, as well as the design of those studies, that are most critical for diagnostic PMA associated with a breakthrough therapy.
 As mentioned above, this is not an attempt to avoid any current FDA requirements or reduce overall requirements for an IVD companion diagnostic device approval associated with a Breakthrough therapy but rather to give FDA the flexibility to consider critical data requirements at the time of initial approval.

-Please see Table 1 (Worksheet) on page 13 for an outline of factors that we are suggesting may be involved in the proposed risk-based decision making process.
+Please see attached Worksheet for an outline of the proposed risk-based decision making process.

-- 1) Utilize a risk-based approach when determining the type of samples required for analytical studies, especially in regards to the practical issue of lack of availability of specimens. - a) Determine if the use of contrived samples (e.g. cell lines, plasmids, serum spiked with recombinant protein) for analytical studies will provide a sufficient initial assessment of assay performance for PMA approval. - b) In the case of rare diseases and/or rare specimens, determine if it is acceptable to supplement patient specimens with contrived specimens in assessment of assay analytical performance characteristics such as sensitivity and specificity. - c) For assays where there may be many genetic variants, determine if all variants must be tested during analytical studies or whether panels of representative variants may be used. - 2) Utilize a risk-based approach to consider types and design of analytical studies.
-In order to justify flexibility on some requirements sponsor would submit a matrix of typical studies compared with appropriate simplifications of study designs or justification for omission of studies for initial PMA approval. - a) Determine if correlation studies (internal to sponsor) would be acceptable in lieu of having clinical data from multiple samples types. - b) For multiplex assays, determine if all studies must be completed on all analytes or if representative analyte testing is sufficient to demonstrate performance of the device. - c) When a reference method is needed but is not readily available consider alternative approaches to determining accuracy of the device under review. - d) Allow the use of process verification lots in performing analytical validation studies, as long as they are representative of the final product, and perform post-validation assessment of the continued acceptability of the analytical validation studies. - e) Allow the use of fewer lots in performing certain analytical validation studies, with postapproval assessment of the performance of remaining lots as necessary.

-- f) If an early version of the assay was used during the clinical trial but a different version of the assay will be submitted in the PMA, determine appropriate assay bridging strategies that may include samples that were not clinical trial samples. (e.g. find cohort with similar inclusion criteria from drug study and baseline demographic characteristics)
+- 1) Utilize a risk-based approach when determining the type of samples required for analytical studies - a) Determine if the use of contrived samples (e.g. cell lines, plasmids, serum spiked with recombinant protein), for analytical studies will provide a sufficient initial assessment of assay performance for PMA approval. - b) In the case of rare specimen types, determine if it is acceptable to supplement patient specimens with contrived specimens in assessment of assay analytical performance characteristics such as sensitivity and specificity. - 2) Utilize a risk-based approach to consider types and design of analytical studies.
+In order to justify flexibility on some requirements sponsor would submit a matrix of typical studies compared with appropriate simplifications of study designs or justification for omission of studies for initial PMA approval. - a) Determine if correlation studies (internal to sponsor) would be acceptable in lieu of having clinical data from multiple samples types. - b) For multiplex assays, determine if all studies must be completed on all analytes or if representative analyte testing is sufficient to demonstrate performance of the device. - c) When a reference method is needed but is not readily available consider alternative approaches to determining accuracy of the device under review. - d) Allow the use of process verification lots in performing analytical validation studies, as long as they are representative of the final product, and perform post-validation assessment of the continued acceptability of the analytical validation studies. - e) Allow the use of fewer lots in performing certain analytical validation studies, with postapproval assessment of the performance of remaining lots as necessary. - f) If an early version of the assay was used during the clinical trial but a different version of the assay will be submitted in the PMA; determine appropriate assay bridging strategies that may include samples that were not clinical trial samples. (e.g. find cohort with similar inclusion criteria from drug study and baseline demographic characteristics )

 - g) Additional examples of analytical validation studies that may be simplified.
 This list is not comprehensive and the requirements for each analytical validation plan should be assessed independently using the risk-based approach.

 - i) Precision Consider reducing:

 - (1) Number of sites (possibly more internal sites)

 - (2) Number of lots

 - (3) Number of instruments

 - (4) Number of operators

 - (5) Extent of panel

 - ii) Specificity Limit the number of substances to be tested for each of the following studies:

 - (1) Cross-reactivity

 - (2) Endogenous Interferences

 - (3) Effect of Pharmaceuticals

 - (4) HAMA Effect (immunoassay only)